dlgarciabr/papermodels/README.md

 - **Husky**: It adds [githooks](https://git-scm.com/docs/githooks), little pieces of code that get executed when certain Git events are triggerd.
 For example, `pre-commit` is triggered just before a commit is created.
 You can see the current hooks inside `.husky/`.
 If are having problems commiting and pushing, check out ther [troubleshooting](https://typicode.github.io/husky/#/?id=troubleshoot) guide.
 [Learn More](https://blitzjs.com/docs/husky-config).
 - **Prettier**: It formats your code to look the same everywhere.
 You can configure it via the `.prettierrc` file.
 The `.prettierignore` contains the files that should be ignored by Prettier; useful when you have large files or when you want to keep a custom formatting.
 [Learn More](https://blitzjs.com/docs/prettier-config).

+## Items Itengration

+To run Items integration execute the steps below:

+- Change the value of environment variable NEXT_PUBLIC_STORAGE_ARTIFACTS_PATH to `papermodel`.
+- Change the value of environment variable DATABASE_URL to point to production DB.
+- Run project in development mode with `npm run dev`

 ## Learn more

 Read the [Blitz.js Documentation](https://blitzjs.com/docs/getting-started) to learn more.